kiml42/SpaceCombatSimulation/README.md

 Bugs:
-    Graphical - Beams don't turn off when the turret dies.
+    Explosion spheres damage turrets 3 times(once for each of their rigidbodies) Graphical - Beams don't turn off when the turret dies.
     "Can't remove Rigidbody because HingeJoint depends on it" rocket engines carry on regardless if the rocket has no target.